hketepalli-resilient/archimedes-tech-test/README.md

 911ea345-c58c-4688-bd9a-725263a1540b,2020-11-12,Withheld,Unknown,0.9
 ```

-The operator field is obtained by a lookup in the operators JSON base on the number phone.
+The operator field is obtained by a lookup in the operators JSON based on the number phone.

 The rules for the risk score calculation are:
 - round up to 1 DP